State Security Committee of the Republic of Belarus: Role in political repressions

+International sanctions

 Several dozens former Chairmen and senior officers of the KGB of Belarus have been included in the sanctions lists of the European Union and the United States, especially following the brutal crackdown of peaceful protests that followed the allegedly falsified presidential elections of 2006 and 2010.
 Against most of them, the sanctions have been lifted in 2016 following an improvement of Belarus–European Union relations.

-On 2 October 2020, the European Union added former Chairman of the KGB Valery Vakulchik, as well as the Deputy Charimen, to its sanctions list.
+On 2 October 2020, the European Union added former chairman of the KGB Valery Vakulchik, as well as the Deputy Chairmen, to its sanctions list.
 On 6 November, Chairman Ivan Tertel was sanctioned by the EU as well.
 These people are also subject to the restrictive measures by the United Kingdom, Switzerland, and Canada.

 The KGB Alpha Group was placed under US Treasury Department sanctions for their role in suppressing the 2020-21 protests.

 On 21 June 2021, the U.S. Treasury has added the KGB of Belarus and its Chairman Ivan Tertel to its Specially Designated Nationals and Blocked Persons List with the following motivation:

 The State Security Committee of the Republic of Belarus (Belarusian KGB) has continually pressured and targeted the opposition in the aftermath of the fraudulent 2020 election.
 The Belarusian KGB has detained, intimidated, and otherwise pressured the opposition, to include Pratasevich.
 In November 2020, the Belarusian KGB added Pratasevich and another opposition journalist to its list of terrorists.